 'A Vision" (Compact Disc), is a the very first collection on CD of the music of James Douglas, released in February 2000.
 It contains one of Douglas’ most famous organ pieces, ‘A Vision,’ which has been performed in Paris (Notre Dame Cathedral) and in many other countries.
 The CD also features music for solo flute, organ, cello, choir and solo soprano (Catalogue Number: ABZ 110 CD, Label: Caritas).
 This CD was recorded in St. Mary's Episcopal Cathedral, Edinburgh; Rosslyn Chapel and Christ Church, Edinburgh.

 ''Cloud of Unknowing'' (Compact Disc) by James Douglas, was released in February 2001, with haunting and atmospheric music for Piano, Flute, Organ & Narrator.
-This recording includes as its title track the 2nd movement from the Symphony for Organ: Clouds of Mystery (formerly Cloud of Unknowing) by James Douglas, performed by Michael Bonaventure and recorded in St. Mary's Episcopal Cathedral, Edinburgh.
+This recording also includes the 2nd movement from Symphony for Organ: Clouds of Mystery by James Douglas, performed by Michael Bonaventure and recorded in St. Mary's Episcopal Cathedral, Edinburgh.
 (Catalogue Number: ABZ 130 CD, Label: Caritas).